Vonage/vbc-developer/call-recording/overview.md

 # Call Recording API Overview
-The Vonage Business Cloud Call Recording API enables you to manage your company and on-demand call recordings.
+The Vonage Business Communications Call Recording API enables you to manage your company and on-demand call recordings.

 These APIs cover both On-Demand (ODCR) and Company Call Recording (CCR) features, and will enable you to build automation workflows using your call recording data and audio files.